PietroCiaccio/ExchangeMigration/README.md

 *Although complete, EM is still in testing and is therefore being marked as an alpha release.*

+EM was written to support a Microst Exchange Server 2010 to Microsoft Exchange Server 2016 cross-forest migration.
+Other scenarios may be supported, however at this stage untested.

 **Developed using the following**

 - Powershell Version 5.